jinmingjian/seed/README.md

 ## Overview

-The basic motivation is to drive the design and implementation of SEED to match the requirements of the professional Scala Developers.
+The basic motivation of SEED is to design and implement one Eclipse based IDE environment to match the requirements of the professional Scala Developers.

+## Status

+The status of project is in its first initial stage.
+Some of fundamental works have not finished.
+For instance, the some language constructs (like, Trait) have not completed.
+This are basically some of manual labors.
+Now it is just suitable for potential Eclipse pluign contributors to play with it,

+I will setup a update site(binary plugin) for common users comsuming after hitting M1, which is planned to release at the end of this year.
+I hope M1 is solid for basic Scala coding, and provides 80% of Scala-IDE functionilities and 20-30% functionalities which Scala-IDE can not provide.

 ## Get started